Wireless network access

 The ESSID eduroam offers the JANET Roaming Service, and is available to both Cambridge users and visitors who have appropriate credentials from a participating institution.
 It is the preferred network for people wanting CUDN connectivity from wireless devices; although the initial setup is non-trivial, once done it will offer very simple roaming throughout the University and at many other institutions world wide.
 Local users should start here.

-The ESSID lapwing is network offered by the Computing Service using a captive portal access model.
+The ESSID UniOfCam is a network offered by the Computing Service using a captive portal access model.
 It can be used by anybody with a Raven account, and it is also possible for us to issue temporary tickets for visitors, conferences etc. Documentation is here.
 All members of staff may issue short term tickets for their guests; longer term and bulk tickets are available from the system administrators or Reception.

 The local wireless network